browserengineering/book/book/security.md

 The idea is that if a server marks its cookies `SameSite`, the browser will not send them in cross-site form submissions.[^in-progress]

-[^in-progress]: At the time of this writing, the `SameSite` cookie
+[^in-progress]: At the time of writing the `SameSite` cookie
     standard is still in a draft stage, and not all browsers implement that draft fully.
-So it's possible for this section to become out of date, though some kind of `SameSite` cookies will probably be ratified.
+So it's possible that this section may become out of date, though some kind of `SameSite` cookies will probably be ratified.
 The [MDN page][mdn-samesite] is helpful for checking the current status of `SameSite` cookies.